cristioca/Python-Project-Cristian/README.md

 4. **Search**: Use the search bar to find movies by title or description / actor
 5. **Filter**: Apply filters for year range and minimum rating
 6. **Movie Details**: Click on a movie to see its full description, cast and larger image
+7. **Database Updates**:
+   - Use "Quick Update" to add new movie titles only
+   - Use "Update Database" for a full refresh with descriptions
+   - Click "Stop Update" at any time to halt the process without affecting the database

 ## Implementation Details

 - **Data Collection**: The application can scrape movie data from Letterboxd, storing titles, ratings, genres, descriptions and URLs
+- **Multithreaded Scraping**: Uses ThreadPoolExecutor to scrape multiple genres simultaneously
+- **Thread-Safe Browser Instances**: Each thread gets its own Chrome driver instance
 - **Error Handling**: Comprehensive error handling ensures the application remains stable
 - **Background Processing**: Long-running operations like database updates run in background threads
 - **Progress Tracking**: Real-time progress updates for operations like database updates
 - **Safe File Handling**: Ensures filenames are safe for all operating systems
 - **Responsive Design**: Works on both desktop and mobile browsers
+- **Graceful Stopping**: Can stop updates without corrupting the database

 ## License